 A FOUNDATION FOR INCREASED INDEPENDENCE

-Conductive Education has been shown to increase a person’s self esteem, level of motivation and general health as well as increasing their ability to function independently.
+Conductive Education places an emphasis on helping individuals with neurological and mobility impairment to learn to help themselves.
+CE has been shown to increase a person’s self esteem, level of motivation and general health as well as increasing their ability to function independently.